Agoric/documentation/main/ertp/api/purse.md

 - Returns: `{Amount}`

-Deposit all the contents of `payment` into this purse, returning the payment's amount of digital assets.
+Deposit all the contents of `payment` into this purse, returning the payment's amount of digital assets (i.e. the deposit amount).
 If the optional argument `optAmount` does not equal the balance of `payment`, or if `payment` is an unresolved promise, throw an error.

 ```js